August 16, 2023

 Additional Voluntary Contributions are defined contribution pension arrangements offered by insurance companies or pension providers in Ireland.
 They allow the pension policyholder to contribute more than the minimum amount set out on their plan to enjoy more benefits at retirement.

-Important: As AVCs are defined contribution schemes, they are subject to investment risks and market volatility.
-Consult your financial advisor before making any investment decisions.
+AVCs are subject to investment risks and market volatility.
+Ask your employees to consult a financial advisor before making any investment decisions.

 In Ireland, members of occupational pension schemes or superannuation schemes (offered to civil and public servants) can make AVCs only if their scheme permits.

-AVCs are primarily aimed at employees enrolled in company pension schemes, but self-employed people can also make additional contributions similarly.
+AVCs are primarily aimed at your employees enrolled in company pension schemes.
+But if you’re a self-employed person, you can also make additional contributions similarly.

-• Fill out an application form provided by your financial advisors or pension providers.
+Fill out an application form provided by their financial advisors or pension providers.

-The payroll department will then arrange for your AVCs to be deducted immediately from your paycheck and deposited into your pension plan.
-They will also assess and apply any tax breaks you’re entitled to.
+The payroll department must then arrange for your employees’ AVCs to be deducted immediately from their paycheck and deposited into their pension plan.

-(We’ll discuss the above steps in more detail under ‘How to make an AVC in Ireland’.)
+(We’ll discuss the above steps in more detail under ‘How can employees make an AVC in Ireland’.)

 Another way to make AVCs is through a once-off lump sum payment.

-To claim tax relief on once-off payments, the employee must apply to the Inspector of Taxes by 31st October each year.
+To claim tax relief on once-off payments, your employee must apply to the Inspector of Taxes by 31st October each year.

 But look:

-Sending an application for tax relief doesn’t guarantee that the employee will get tax relief.
+Sending an application for tax relief doesn’t guarantee that your employee will get tax relief.

 The decision is entirely at the discretion of the Inspector of Taxes.

-When an employee makes AVCs through the employer's payroll system, any tax relief available to them is applied automatically, and they don’t have to apply to the Inspector of Taxes or Revenue Commissioners for a tax refund.
+When an employee makes AVCs through your payroll system, any tax relief available to them is applied automatically, and they don’t have to apply to the Inspector of Taxes or Revenue Commissioners for a tax refund.

 AVCs are a flexible and tax-efficient way for private and public sector Irish employees to save additional money for retirement.